Ask questions about this school. Answers use aggregated data and are subject to error.

 The focus on rural practice in MN felt really narrow to me and I wished they could be more accepting of other interests that compliment rural health care such as getting an MPH etc...

-Many applicants wished they had known ahead of time about the conversational nature of the interview, the importance of researching the interests of the professors, being prepared to discuss health care reform, the emphasis on commitment to rural and family medicine, and the significance of shadowing a rural family practice physician.
-Additionally, some mentioned the unique aspects of the school, such as the small class size and the necessity of finding parking early.
+Applicants commonly wished they had known ahead of time about the conversational nature of the interview, the importance of researching the interests of professors, the emphasis on commitment to rural and family medicine, and the significance of shadowing a rural physician.
+They also highlighted the small class size, the need to prepare for questions on healthcare reform, and the unexpected elements of the interview process.

 How laid back the interview would be - it was very conversational.